skipcloud/skipcloud.github.io/_posts/2020-09-13-character-encodings.md

-With 4 bytes we can represent the code points `U+10000` to `U+10FFFF`, the first 5 bits of the first byte showing how many bytes are in this sequence and the following 3 bytes starting with `10` which is to be expected at this point.
+With 4 bytes we can represent the code points `U+10000` to `U+10FFFF`, the first 5 bits of the first byte showing how many bytes are in this sequence and the following 3 bytes start with `10` which is to be expected at this point.

 With 4 bytes we can represent less common Chinese, Japanese, and Korean characters as well as mathematical symbols, historic scripts, and emojis.